Dorset Joint Railway

 Glastonbury will give TEN distinct strokes of the Bell, which are to be REPEATED by the Signalman at the Junction.
 Glastonbury must AFTERWARDS obtain "LINE CLEAR" in the USUAL MANNER, and then send on the Train to cross there; giving the Driver a signed order to proceed on the form supplied for that purpose, which shall be his authority for proceeding accordingly.

 It is evident from these instructions that Wells Branch Junction had a signalman and presumably some form of shelter would have been provided for him and the equipment at that isolated place.
-However whether any form of proper signal-box (SB) with an interlocked lever-frame existed, and what signals might have been provided (if any), is unknown.
-The S&DJR Officers Minutes for 8-Nov-1876 (PRO file RAIL 626/16) record a decision for "Wells Junction, Glastonbury to be interlocked" at a cost of £250, but at a subsequent meeting on 9-Mar-1877 it was decided that the "resignalling of Wells Branch Junction near Glastonbury" (apparently now at a cost of £190) was to be deferred.
-In view of its subsequent demise it is unlikely that in fact any work was done.
+However nothing is known about the actual layout (which may have been little more than a single point) nor the provision (if any) of any signals.
+It is unlikely that a proper signal-box with a lever-frame existed, as Minute 381 of the S&DJR Officers’ meeting on 8-November-1876 (National Archives file RAIL 626/16) records a decision for "Wells Junction, Glastonbury to be interlocked" at a cost of £250.
+At a subsequent meeting on 9-March-1877 (Minute 508) it was decided that the "resignalling of Wells Branch Junction near Glastonbury" (apparently now at a cost of £190) was to be deferred so, in view of the subsequent demise of the junction in December 1878, it is unlikely that in fact any such work was done.

-At Glastonbury itself the early history is very vague and apart from the material about Wells Branch Junction there appear to be very few references to the signalling prior to 1878.
-The earliest known record is a copy in PRO file MT6/11/91 of a B&ER "Instructions to Head Guards and all others concerned in the working of the single line between Glastonbury and Highbridge" dated 16-Sep-1854.
-The gist of these instructions is that no train was to move over the line without the guard (who was nominated specifically on a daily basis) on board, the implications being that the whole branch at that time was worked as a single section with a form of Pilot Guard working.
+At Glastonbury itself the early history is very vague and apart from the material about Wells Branch Junction there appear to be very few signalling references prior to 1878.
+The earliest known record is a copy in National Archives file MT6/11/91 of a B&ER "Instructions to Head Guards and all others concerned in the working of the single line between Glastonbury and Highbridge" dated 16-September-1854.
+The gist of these instructions was that no train was to move over the line without the guard (who was nominated specifically on a daily basis) on board, the implications being that the whole branch at that time was worked as a single block section with a form of Pilot Guard working.

-The S&DJR Officers Minutes for 8-Nov-1876 also contain an entry about Glastonbury, stating that "a signal-box to be provided at the north end of the Glastonbury goods yard...points to the goods yard and north end of the loop to be worked from it...present signals to be removed and new signals provided...points at the south end of the loop to be bolt-locked from the new box and worked from the ground box as at present.
+S&DJR Officers Minute 373 for 8-November-1876 contains an entry about Glastonbury, stating that "a signal-box to be provided at the north end of the Glastonbury goods yard...points to the goods yard and north end of the loop to be worked from it...present signals to be removed and new signals provided...points at the south end of the loop to be bolt-locked from the new box and worked from the ground box as at present.
 Block to terminate at the box at either end of the station...bell and gong communication to be provided".
 The estimated cost was £680.
-It is not known what the ground box was, nor whether the new box replaced any other existing signal-box.
-The reference to the block terminate...at either end of the station is also confusing.
-However some work did indeed take place and a new signal-box (SB) opened in 1878.
+It is not known what the 'ground box' was, nor whether the 'new box' was intended to replace any other existing signal-box, and the reference to the block ...to terminate...at either end of the station is also confusing.

-In 1878 the layout at Glastonbury was re-organised with the construction of an additional line alongside the existing track from the station to Wells Branch Junction, which was abolished on 7-Dec-1878.
+In 1878 the layout at Glastonbury was re-organised with the construction of an additional line alongside the existing track from the station to Wells Branch Junction, which was abolished on 7-December-1878.
 After that date the Wells and Evercreech Junction branches had independent tracks east of Glastonbury, without any physical connection at their divergence at the site of the former Wells Branch Junction.
-The Down platform became an island, with its northern face served by a loop that acted as a bay platform for the Wells trains.
+The station now had a passing-loop with platforms on each line, the Down platform being an island platform whose outer face served a loop that acted as a bay platform for trains on the Wells Branch, all controlled from a new signal-box.

 In 1901 further changes took place at Glastonbury and on 3rd June that year a new SB was opened adjacent to the earlier box.
-The new SB contained a 27-lever Stevens-pattern 4.1/8"-centres interlocking frame and was built to the S&DJR TYPE 3 design with a hip roof, although curiously again it was one of the few constructed entirely of timber - which reinforces the suspicions about ground loading.
+The new SB contained a 27-lever Stevens-pattern 4.1/8"-centres interlocking frame and was built to the S&DJR TYPE 3 design with a hip roof, although curiously again it was one of the few Type 3 SBs constructed entirely of timber (which reinforces the suspicions about ground loading).
 The SB seems to have been rather longer than was necessary for the size of lever-frame, but one can only speculate whether this implies some unknown plan for future expansion or merely the convenient use of standard panel sizes.

-The new works were inspected by Major Pringle and his Inspection Report of 30-Dec-1901 can be found in PRO MT6/1097/5 together with the signal diagram shown above.
-Two items worthy of note here are the provision on points 9 and 15 of Blacks Locks, which were a form of economic FPL widely used by the London & South Western Railway, and the existence of a 'safety bar' 21 on the main line to the east of the level-crossing gates.
-This bar served a route holding function while an Up train traversed the distance from signal 26 to the commencement of the lock bar worked by FPL 18; it was removed at some unknown date after 1930 and lever 21 was spare thereafter.
+The new works were inspected for the BoT by Major Pringle and his Inspection Report of 30-December-1901 can be found in National Archives file MT6/1097/5 together with the signal diagram shown above.
+Two items worthy of note here are the provision on points 9 and 15 of "Black's Locks", which were a form of 'economic' FPL widely used by the L&SWR, and the existence of a 'safety bar' 21 on the main line to the east of the level-crossing gates.
+This bar served a 'route holding' function while an Up train traversed the distance from signal 26 to the commencement of the lock bar worked by FPL 18.
+The bar was removed at some unknown date between 1930 and 1950 (circumstantial evidence suggests possibly in late 1949) and lever 21 was spare thereafter.

-Sadly there is a very limited coverage of Glastonbury in surviving S&DJR Signal Instructions, the first one being SI 186 which records that on 3-Nov-1905 the ground signal reading from the Down Siding to the Down Loop was to be moved into the six foot - this presumably was the signal adjacent to points 14 that originally was a point disc in the 1901 diagram.
+There is limited coverage of Glastonbury in surviving S&DJR Signal Instructions, the first one being SI 186 which records that on 3-November-1905 the ground signal reading from the Down Siding to the Down Loop was to be moved into the 'six foot'; this presumably was the signal adjacent to points 14 that originally was a 'point disc' in the 1901 diagram.
 However it is fortunate that a copy survives of SI 300, as this records the details of a series of significant changes which occurred at Glastonbury in 1929.
-On 27-Dec-1929 the Down Distant was moved about 428 yards nearer to Ashcott, whilst the next day saw the following alterations:-
+On 27-December-1929 the Down Distant was moved about 428 yards nearer to Ashcott, whilst the next day saw the following alterations:-

 the Down Home was moved 154 yards further from the SB and the Down Calling On arm was abolished